sendgrid/sendgrid-csharp/README.md

 After creating an email message, you can send it using the Web API provided by SendGrid.

-Sending email requires that you supply your SendGrid account credentials (username and password).
-The following code demonstrates how to wrap your credentials in a **NetworkCredential** object:
+Sending email requires that you supply your SendGrid account credentials (username and password) OR a SendGrid API Key.
+API Key is the preferred method.
+API Keys are in beta.
+To configure API keys, visit https://sendgrid.com/beta/settings/api_keys

+Using Credentials
 ```csharp
 // Create network credentials to access your SendGrid account.
 var username = "your_sendgrid_username";